Communications: Undergraduate Academic Advising

 - Arrive at the conference with a suggested schedule in hand.
-An online list of available courses is posted about one month before registration.
+An online list of available courses, known as the course schedule, is posted about one month before registration.

 - After a meeting with an advisor, a student will be given clearance to register online.
 Seniors with at least 90 credit hours may register the Monday of Registration Week.
 Juniors with at least 60 credit hours may register on Tuesday, and everyone else may register on Wednesday.
 During Registration Week, students will have access to online registration beginning at 5 a.m. on the day they are eligible to register (e.g. seniors with at least 90 credit hours on Monday).

 - Register for classes.
 Be sure to select alternatives in case classes chosen are already filled